meet the board

 Milbrey “Missie” Rennie Taylor

 Milbrey “Missie” Rennie Taylor spent 30 years in television news, primarily at CBS as the executive producer of CBS News Sunday Morning and CBS Weekend News.
 She was Vice President of ThirdAge Media, an internet company partly owned by CBS, Inc. She is the recipient of eight Emmys and a George Foster Peabody Award.
 She is currently a strategic media consultant.
-She is Vice Chair of The Asia Foundation’s Board of Trustees and serves on the boards of USTA Foundation, Common Good, Vassar College and Teachers College as well as the Board of Overseers of the International Rescue Committee.
-She is a member of the Board of Directors of The First National Bank of Long Island and previously served on the board of The Breakthrough Collaborative.
-Missie is a recipient of the Luce Scholarship, a graduate of Miss Porter’s School and Vassar College, and has served on both of their boards.
+Missie serves on the boards of Vassar College, Teachers College, USTA Foundation, The Asian Cultural Council, Trustee Emerita of The Asia Foundation and on the Board of Overseers of the International Rescue Committee.
+She is a member of the Board of Directors of The First National Bank of Long Island and previously served on the Board of The Breakthrough Collaborative.
+Missie was a recipient of the Luce Fellowship (worked in The Philippines) and a graduate of Miss Porter’s School where she served as Board Chair.

 Marjorie B. Tiven